Lake Holiday, Indiana

-Lake Holiday is an unincorporated community and census-designated place in Union Township, Montgomery County, in the U.S. state of Indiana.
-It is a private community on the banks of its eponymous body of water, notable for its dam, size, and its scenic beauty.
+Lake Holiday is an unincorporated community and census-designated place (CDP) in Union Township, Montgomery County, in the U.S. state of Indiana.
+It is a private community on the banks of its eponymous body of water.
+As of the 2020 census, the community had a population of 921 residents.

-The community contains several parks as well as these subdivisions: Holiday Shores, Royal Hills, Imperial Woods, Wellington Villa, Cambridge Shores, Indian Hills, Sherwood Forest, and Seneca Hills.
-With more than 360 houses and 1,365 lots, Lake Holiday is larger than several incorporated towns in Montgomery County.
+The community contains the subdivisions of Holiday Shores, Royal Hills, Imperial Woods, Wellington Villa, Cambridge Shores, Indian Hills, Sherwood Forest, and Seneca Hills.